Guardianship – Minor

 Petition:

-Complete a Petition for Guardianship of a Minor form and file this petition with the Circuit Clerk’s Civil Division in Room 136.
-The Petition for Guardianship of a Minor form can be printed from the list of forms below.
+Complete a Petition for Appointment of Guardianship of a Minor form and file this petition with the Circuit Clerk’s Civil Division in Room 136.
+The Petition for Appointment of Guardianship of a Minor form can be printed from the list of forms below.
 When you file the petition with the Circuit Clerk, a filing fee will be required and your case will be scheduled for a hearing.
 The filing fee may be waived in cases of financial hardship.
+Information on Civil Fee Waivers

 Notice: